chocolatey/choco-wiki/GettingStarted.md

 ## Where are chocolatey packages installed to?

-Chocolatey packages are installed to various locations, depending on how the package owner created the package.
+Chocolatey packages are installed to various locations, depending on how the package maintainer created the package.

 Some packages are installed under `ChocolateyInstall\lib`, others - especially packages that are based on Windows installers (.msi-files) - install to the default path of the original installer (which is most likely within `Program Files`).